lokesh903/my-namaste-reactjs/2-ignite-your-app/theory.md

 ## Q: List down your favorite `5 superpowers of Parcel` and describe any 3 of them in your own words.
 A: `5 superpowers of Parcel`:
 * `HMR (Hot Module Replacement)` - adds, or removes modules while an application is running, without a full reload.
-* `File watcher algorithm` - File Watchers monitor directories on the file system and perform specific actions when desired files appear.
+* `File watcher algorithm` - File Watchers monitor directories on the file system and perform specific actions when desired files appear. parcel uses FWA to do HMR
 * `Minification` - Minification is the process of minimizing code and markup in your web pages and script files.
 * `Image optimization`
-* `Caching while development`
+* `Caching while development` - on consecutive rebuild it will take less time
+* `code spliting` - Code splitting is a technique used in web development to split a large JavaScript bundle into smaller, more manageable chunks.
+The goal is to only load the JavaScript code that is necessary for the current page or component, rather than loading the entire application code upfront.
+This can lead to faster initial page loads and improved performance.

 ## Q: What is `.gitignore`?
 What should we `add and not add` into it?
 A: The `.gitignore file` is a text file that tells `Git` which files or folders to `ignore` in a project during `commit to the repository`.